Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov

-Primal/dual methods are likely to be of importance for on-line optimization problems.
-For many warm-started applications (e.g. optimal power flow), one might expect the starting point of iteration to lie near or within the local basin of attraction to a fixed point, so that steps obtained by our approach---minimizing a surrogate for the Lyapunov function for the \textit{dual} iterates---may be the preferred updates from early on in the computation.
-In contradistinction with the feasibility problem \eqref{feasibility_problem}, for continuous optimization problems of form \eqref{objective}, one may check for objective function improvement when deciding whether to update using the candidate obtained through minimizing a spherical surrogate for the dual, or to reject it in favor of a normal update step.
-We illustrate with our basis pursuit example.
-Consequently, such algorithms may be computed in a highly parallel manner, with no additional time costs beyond that of evaluating the objective function one extra time: simply compute the surrogate-minimizing step while computing the next normal update, evaluate the two objective function values in parallel, and then compare.
+In Section~\ref{s:duality}, we apply this new operator to the dual of ADMM for the basis pursuit problem (Section~\ref{s:duality}).
+In this setting, its lack of dependence on substeps allows it to succeed where a generalization of CRM fails (for reasons we describe).
+This is also the \emph{first} primal/dual framework and implementation for a method that uses the circumcenter.
+For warm-started applications (e.g. optimal power flow), one might expect the starting point of iteration to lie near or within the local basin of attraction to a fixed point, so that steps obtained by our approach---minimizing a surrogate for the Lyapunov function for the \textit{dual} iterates---may be the preferred updates from early on in the computation.
+For continuous optimization problems, one can use objective function checks to choose between Lyapunov surrogate updates and regular updates, as we do for our basis pursuit example.
+One can compute both such updates in parallel.